-The brake light switch for the brake pedal can be adjusted as follows, but the other brake light switches should be adjusted by a Yamaha dealer.
+The brake light, which is activated by the brake pedal and brake lever, should come on just before braking takes effect.
+The brake light switch for the brake pedal can be adjusted as follows, but the front brake light switch should be adjusted by a Yamaha dealer.